The Liver Life Project

 will develop a fatty liver, with one in ten progressing to cirrhosis.
 In general, the more you drink, the greater your chance of developing alcohol-related hepatitis or cirrhosis.
 A poor

 diet may make the problem much worse.
 Obesity is now the second biggest cause of Cirrhosis in the UK.
 All types of alcoholic drinks can lead to liver disease.
-If you have cirrhosis –
+If you have liver cirrhosis

 whether it is caused by alcohol or not – you should not drink alcohol at all.